n1khilmane/documentation/content/en/docs/SysOps/kubernetes/k8s-aks.md

 This document assumes that you have the Azure CLI installed, that you are logged in (`az login`), and that you have access to the `bioconductor` resource group.
 See [Microsoft's documentation on installing the Azure CLI for your operating system](https://learn.microsoft.com/en-us/cli/azure/install-azure-cli).

+You must also have `kubectl` installed, which might have already been installed by another software (eg: Azure, AWS, Docker).
+You may check with `kubectl --version`, and follow the [Kubernetes documentation](https://kubernetes.io/docs/tasks/tools/) to install `kubectl` on your Operating System (or re-install, which is recommended if your Client version is under 1.24).

+Additionally, `helm` is required for installing groups of Kubernetes reources bundled as applications.
+You may follow the [Helm documentation](https://helm.sh/docs/intro/install/) to install, and use `helm version` to check.

 ## Connecting to an AKS cluster

 ### Creating a cluster (not often needed)